Timeline of the 2014 Gaza War: 8 July

 Additionally, the IDF targeted and killed Muhammad Sa'aban a commander of Hamas's naval commando unit.
 The IDF targeted the homes of Hamas members Eiad Sakik, Abdullah Hshash, Samer Abu Daka, and Hassan Abdullah.
 The Palestinians confirmed that all homes were called by the IDF prior to being hit, asking residents to leave.
 The IDF assassinated Islamic Jihad commander Hafez Hamad, who was a commander in its military wing in Beit Hanoun, in an airstrike on his home.

 Late afternoon, Hamas announced that all Israelis are now legitimate targets.
 Early evening, the Iron Dome Defense system shot down a rocket over Tel Aviv.

 Hamas, in the evening, held a press conference to express their demands to stop their offense on Israel.
 Hamas demanded that Israel halt what it termed aggression in Jerusalem; the West Bank; and the Gaza Strip, re-release of the prisoners of the Gilad Shalit deal, and re-commit to all the terms of the Operation Pillar of Defense cease-fire.
 Hamas claimed responsibility for rocket fire.
 In addition, the Islamic Jihad (PIJ) claimed responsibility for 60 rockets, the Popular Resistance Committees asserted they had fired 17, and the Democratic Front for the Liberation of Palestine claimed responsibility for three.

 Late in the evening, a second rocket was shot down over Tel Aviv.
 Following this air sirens went off in Binyamina and Hamas stated that a rocket was fired at Haifa.
 This was all followed by several rockets being fired at Jerusalem and two landing just outside Jerusalem.
 Just before midnight, a rocket hit Hadera, 28 mi north of Tel Aviv, making it the longest range rocket ever shot into Israel.
 Upon investigation of the shrapnel, Israel determined it was a Syrian-made M302 Rocket.

 By the end of 8 July, Israeli Air Force (IAF) and the Israeli Navy had struck 435 targets in Gaza, resulting in the death of at least 23 Palestinians, including two children under five, and over 122 injuries.
 Also, during the first day 225 rockets were fired from Gaza into Israel and 40 of out of 225 were intercepted.

-Property damage in Israel totaled approximately 10 million NIS, from 35 vehicles, 52 buildings, 12 agriculture-related damages reported.
+Property damage in Israel totaled approximately 10 million NIS, from 35 vehicles, 52 buildings, 12 agriculture-related instances of damage reported.